trnigg/note-taker/README.md

 - The entirety of the front-end consists of starter-code that was supplied as part of coursework.

 - Please see the [Description](#description) section for an overview of 3rd-party packages/modules used in this app.

+## Questions
+- For any questions, issues or feedback, please reach out to me on GitHub at [trnigg](https://github.com/trnigg/).